Alfresco/alfresco-js-api/src/alfresco-activiti-rest-api/docs/ModelJsonBpmnApi.md

 # **getEditorDisplayJsonClient**
 > getEditorDisplayJsonClient(processModelId)

-Export a process definition model to a BPMN 2.0 xml file
+Export a process instances model to a BPMN 2.0 xml file

 ### Example
 ```javascript